Buttons

 Avoid disabled buttons

-- Focus on the most important actions.
-Too much action on a page can confuse users.
+Focus on the most important actions.
+Too many actions on a page can confuse users.
+Use consistent locations for button positioning on the interface.

-- Avoid long, redundant button labels.
-Drop unnecessary articles, such as a or the, for a more concise label.
-Use a verb and a noun.
+- Use a verb and a noun.
 For example: start survey.

 - Write buttons in sentence case.
 Capitalize only the first word unless using a proper noun.